sejungkwak/connect-4/README.md

 - Consecutive mouse clicks disrupting the turn order

   - Error: The disc was not placed with the right colour when the mouse was clicked twice before the computer placed a disc.
   - Reason: The computer places a disc a second after a human player makes a move.
-When the mouse was clicked faster than the computer's move, the `mouseclick` event listener was called twice.
+When the mouse was clicked faster than the computer's move, the mouse click event listener was called twice.
-  - Fix: I initialised a global variable called 'computerTurn' and added/changed the boolean value at the beginning of a game, and the beginning and end of the computer's turn.
+  - Fix: I initialised a global variable called `computerTurn` and added/changed the boolean value at the beginning of a game, and the beginning and end of the computer's turn.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/5ae90aabc321edcfe04be774ba933cfc212a3f57)

 - Unexpected trailing zeros in the win rate